SerenaHuang19/tumblr_reblog_visualizer/README.md

 * the post URL must be a valid link
 * it should have at least one reblog to visualize
 * the total number of notes should not exceed 7500 for speed / efficiency reasons

+<sup>[2]</sup> [This Medium post](https://medium.com/@anand0427/network-graph-with-at-t-data-using-plotly-a319f9898a02) was extremely helpful for learning how to use Networkx and plotly!